DorShaer/csaver/README.md

 The `csaver` tool takes 2 arguments:

-1. `--base-url` - the base URL so we can ingore out-of-scope links
-2. `--har` - the location of the HAR file to extarct links from
+1. `--har` - the location of the HAR file to extarct links from

 `python3 csaver --base-url https://brokencrystals.com/ --har brokencrystals.har`